Sonny Chiba: Death

 In early August 2021, Chiba contracted COVID-19 (due to the highly contagious Delta variant).
 Initially, he was treated at home, but was hospitalized a few days later on 8 August when he developed pneumonia.
 He died at the hospital in Kisarazu, Chiba, on 19 August 2021, at the age of 82.
 He had not received double or triple vaccination, according to his agency.
-His body was cremated on 20 August after the private funeral.
+His body was cremated on 20 August after a private funeral.

 In Western popular culture

-Christian Slater's character Clarence Worley in True Romance is a fan of Chiba.
-In a pivotal early scene, he watches a Sonny Chiba triple feature.

-The writer of True Romance, Quentin Tarantino, worked with Chiba ten years later in Kill Bill: Volume I, in which Chiba portrayed Katana master maker Hattori Hanzō in a vignette that combined comical interaction with his assistant, played by Kenji Ohba, with sombre references to traditional, Japanese sword making.

-A modified version of the opening scroll to the English-language version of 1973 movie Karate Kiba (English title: The Bodyguard) was used in the script of Quentin Tarantino's 1994 movie Pulp Fiction.
+The protagonist, Clarence Worley (Christian Slater), in the Quentin Tarantino-written True Romance (1993) is a fan of Chiba.
+In a pivotal early scene, he watches a Chiba triple feature.
+A modified version of the opening scroll to the English dub of Karate Kiba (1973, English:: The Bodyguard) was used in the script of Tarantino's 1994 film Pulp Fiction.
 Tarantino's script changed the Ezekiel 25:17 speech, swapping out "I am Chiba the Bodyguard" for "my name is the Lord".

+Tarantino worked with Chiba in 2003 with Kill Bill: Volume I, in which Chiba portrays Katana master maker Hattori Hanzō in a vignette that combines comical interaction with his assistant (Kenji Ohba), with sombre references to traditional Japanese sword making.

 The character Takayuki Chiba from the shōnen manga series Kengan Ashura is based on Chiba and Hiroyuki Sanada.